business-thiem/portfolioPagev1/README.md

 ## Why NextJS?
 #### Because SERVER-SIDE RENDERING.
--Great for SEO
+- Great for SEO
--Cuts out redundancy of React
+- Cuts out redundancy of React

 ### Why TailWindCSS?
 #### TailWind is like Bootstrap, but smarter, and adaptively thin .css file